cedx/webstorage.hx/docs/installation.md

 # Installation

 ## Requirements
-Before installing **WebStorage.hx**, you need to make sure you have either [Haxe](https://haxe.org) or [Node.js](https://nodejs.org) up and running.
+Before installing **Web Storage for Haxe**, you need to make sure you have either [Haxe](https://haxe.org) or [Node.js](https://nodejs.org) up and running.

 You can verify if you're already good to go with the following commands: